 3GPP specifies two UPF events User Data Usage Measures and User Data Usage Trends in Rel-18, where the UPF Event Triggers for these two events is defined with either one-time or periodic.

 In many scenarios, receiving an event report where the measurement is "zero" byte is not useful to the NF service consumer, i.e. such report does not result any business logic, especially receiving those "zero" measurement reports continuously when UPF Event trigger is defined as periodic reporting results in extra network signalling, extra processing load in both NF service consumer and NF service producer handle such signaling message.
+In certain scenarios, it may be further preferred to only receive measurements exceeding a certain threshold, i.e. to only receive measurements for applications that cause a high traffic in the network.
 Different applications may have different characteristics, e.g. some application may only be mostly used in some specific time periods during a day or a week, or different NF service consumers may only have interest to collect the measurement reports for certain time period.
 To create or delete an event subscription according to the time schedule adds extra network signaling and complexities in the NF service consumer.

 This solution provides an optimization for the above issues.